aiplanethub/5-week_Data_Science_Bootcamp/week-3/165-Day 1: Building your first ML model.md

 ### Understanding the Data

-* PassengerId - this is a just a generated Id
+* PassengerId - this is just a generated Id
-* Pclass - which class did the passenger ride - ﬁrst, second or third
+* Pclass - which class did the passenger ride - ﬁrst, second, or third
-* Name - self explanatory
+* Name - self-explanatory
 * Sex - male or female
 * Age
 * SibSp - were the passenger's spouse or siblings with them on the ship